hackclub/assemble/README.md

 ## 📝 Assembling Assemble

 The majority of work on Assemble was done in a month, from July 5th to August 5th.
-Every week of that month, @sampoder, the Assemble team lead, wrote a journal update on the Assemble organising process.
+Every week of that month, [@sampoder](https://github.com/sampoder) wrote a journal update on the Assemble organising process.
 Together they tell the story of how Assemble went from an idea to an event for 150+ hackers.

 - [Issue #1, July 8th](updates/1.md)
 - [Issue #2, July 15th](updates/2.md)